Swag170/Connect4/README.md

 C is not bad though because I made it look way better then the Java version.

 All the bugs these two have aren't real big ones and basically won't break.

+C4Updated.c has its win checker {gameStillActive()} to be multithreaded!!!
+And uses some pointers here and there.